 We also have occasional special Services...

-FRIDAY 16th JUNE 2017 at 7.00pm (tbc) - SONGS OF PRAISE and DEDICATION OF THE FACSIMILIE OF THE ELIZABETH I's DRESS (THAT BECAME ST FAITH'S ALTAR CLOTH).
+FRIDAY 16th JUNE 2017 at 7.00pm (tbc) - SONGS OF PRAISE with the Abbey Singers and DEDICATION OF THE FACSIMILIE OF THE ELIZABETH I's DRESS (THAT BECAME ST FAITH'S ALTAR CLOTH).

 5th Sundays 2017:-